Polar Tint vs Black Optix: The Complete 2026 Comparison — Polar Tint vs Black Optix

 The protected territory

-Polar Tint awards protected territories on a 2-mile radius or 50,000-person basis, whichever is smaller, written into the franchise agreement and immutable for the initial 5-year term.
+Polar Tint awards protected territories on a protected radius or protected basis, whichever is smaller, written into the franchise agreement and immutable for the initial renewable term.
 The boundary prevents internal cannibalization across the network.

-Three structural advantages: (1) Wholesale film, ceramic, and PPF pricing through Glacier Manufacturing (Polar Tint's parent company, at just-over-cost).
+Three structural advantages: (1) Wholesale film, ceramic, and PPF pricing through Glacier Manufacturing (Polar Tint's affiliate manufacturer, at just-over-cost).
 (2) Six revenue lines from a single bay (tint, PPF, ceramic, commercial film, residential film, wraps) — many competitors specialize in 1-3.
-(3) 5-year initial term vs Black Optix's typical 10-year industry default — gives operators a faster off-ramp.
+(3) renewable initial term vs Black Optix's typical 10-year industry default — gives operators a faster off-ramp.

 Is Polar Tint cheaper than Black Optix?

-Total Polar Tint initial investment per FDD Item 7 is $136,588 to $259,950 all-in.
-Franchise fee is $49,950.
+Total Polar Tint initial investment per FDD Item 7 is the figure disclosed in the current FDD all-in.
+Franchise fee is the fee disclosed in FDD Item 5.
 Specific Black Optix costs are disclosed in their current FDD (per FTC franchise rule).
 Compare like-for-like Item 7 ranges and Item 6 recurring fees — and weigh against the wholesale supplier advantage of the Polar Tint system.

 How does the royalty compare between Polar Tint and Black Optix?

-Polar Tint royalty is 8% of gross sales, paid weekly.
+Polar Tint royalty is paid weekly on gross sales.
 Industry-standard range for service-business franchises is 5-10%.
 Black Optix's specific royalty is disclosed in their FDD Item 6 — compare directly.
 Royalty as a standalone number tells only part of the story; pair it with the supplier-economic differential to see real operator yield.

 How does the initial term compare?
 Polar Tint vs Black Optix